 Epicor® Multi-Site Functionality

-Deciding Between Multiple Companies or Multiple Sites
+Deciding Between Multiple Companies, Multiple Sites, or Both.

 Before implementing the multi-site license functionality of Epicor®, you need to consider the available functionality to decide what is best for use in your organization.